-BeRush is the affiliate program for SEMRush, a company that specializes in SEO and competitive analysis tools for digital marketers.
-Their affiliate program offers a 40% recurring commission over the lifetime of a referral’s subscription, which translates to up to $160 per month per referral.
+BeRush is the affiliate marketing program for SEMRush, a company that specializes in SEO and competitive analysis tools for digital marketers.
+Their affiliate marketing program offers a 40% recurring commission over the lifetime of a referral’s subscription, which translates to up to $160 per month per referral.

 A great advantage here is that SEMRush offers a uniquely generous 10-year cookie life.
 On top of that, since BeRush functions under a first cookie attribution model, if a referral were to cancel their subscription and sign up again in the future (within 10 years), you still get commission on that second subscription.
 Exclusive SEMRush promotional material is available in five different languages and applicants are automatically pre-approved, so the sign-up process is only a few minutes, enabling you to get started right away.